Stem Cell Registry's Privacy Statement

 How long is my information kept?

-• Any information that has been shared with the international central data repository (data subjects’ tissue type, blood group, CMV status, age and gender data) may remain accessible even after a data subject has been removed from the Stem Cell Registry.
+• Any information that has been shared with the WMDA central data repository (tissue type, blood group, CMV status, age and gender) may still be visible after a data subject has been removed from the Stem Cell Registry.
+These will also appear in the records of the patient who received the transfer.

 How can I review my data and rectify any inaccurate information?

-Fill in, print and sign the information request form found on the Blood Service’s website and submit it to the Blood Service by mail or in person.
-The Blood Service will send an extract of the personal data concerning you contained in the filing system to you by mail.
+Fill in, print and sign the information request form found on the Blood Service website and submit it to the Blood Service by post or in person.
+The Blood Service will send an extract of your personal data in the registry to you by post.

-You may request for rectification of inaccurate information in writing by using the rectification request form found on the Blood Service’s website.
-In case the request for rectification concerns your contact details, you may ask those to be rectified also by phone.
+You may request for rectification of inaccurate information in writing using the rectification request form available on the Blood Service website.
+You can also correct contact details by phone.

 Can I request the erasure of my data or object to the use of my data?

-Yes, you can, as long as you have not yet donated any stem cells.
+Yes, you can, as long as you have not yet donated stem cells.

-Due to the Stem Cell Registry’s involvement in a global network of stem cell registries, it is possible for information that has been shared with the international central data repository (data subjects’ tissue type, blood group, CMV status, age and gender) to remain on file in other databases (such as in records of searches for suitable donors for a specific patient) even after a data subject has been removed from the Stem Cell Registry and the central data repository.
+Due to the registry’s involvement in a global network of stem cell registries, it is possible that information (tissue type, blood group, CMV status, age and gender) shared with the WMDA central data repository may still remain on file in other registries (e.g. in patient donor search data) even after it has been removed from the Stem Cell Registry and from the WMDA central data repository.

 Can I challenge the use of my personal data?

-If you feel that the processing of your personal data is not lawful, you may lodge a complaint with the competent supervisory authority.
+If you believe that the law has been infringed in the processing of your personal data, you can lodge a complaint with the supervisory authority.

 Contact information of the data file